vedanthanekar45/agora/README.md

-# LibLend
+# Agora

-Liblend will be an open-source, scalable and flexible digital lending system that'll work on top of already available digtial asset accessing platforms.
+Agora will be an open-source, scalable and flexible digital lending system that'll work on top of already available digtial asset accessing platforms.
 The project is specifically designed to enabl libraries around the world to a "Controlled Digital Lending" of the books they already own.

 # Project Overview